kiranrajeev1/Obsidian-Notes/DevOps/K8's/Taints and Tolerations.md

     effect: "NoSchedule"
 ```

----

 ##### Common Use Cases
 - Run system or privileged workloads on dedicated nodes.
 - Separate dev/staging and production workloads.
 - Protect GPU nodes from general-purpose pods.
 - Evict unwanted pods using `NoExecute`.

----

 ##### Commands Summary
 ###### Add a taint to a node
 ```bash
 kubectl taint nodes <node-name> key=value:NoSchedule
 ```
 ###### Remove a taint from a node
 ```bash
 kubectl taint nodes <node-name> key:NoSchedule-
 ```
 ###### View node taints
 ```bash
 kubectl describe node <node-name>
 ```
 ###### Deploy a pod with toleration
 ```bash
 kubectl apply -f pod-with-toleration.yaml
 ```

----

-Let me know if you'd like examples of using **taints with node affinity** or **best practices** for isolating critical workloads.

 ## 🧾 Commands